Pat O'Hara: College career

-O'Hara then attended USC where his playing time was limited to being a backup.
-As a sophomore in 1988, he served as the backup to Rodney Peete, who finished the season as a Heisman Trophy finalist.
+O'Hara attended USC where his playing time was limited to being a backup.
+As a sophomore in 1988, O'Hara served as the backup to Rodney Peete, who finished the season as a Heisman Trophy finalist.

-O'Hara was expected to be the Trojans' starting quarterback in 1989, but suffered two torn ligaments in his right knee and a fractured right tibia in practice 10 days before the start of the season.
+O'Hara was expected to be the Trojans' starting quarterback in 1989, but suffered two torn ligaments in his right knee and a fractured right tibia in practice 10 days before the season began.
 The injuries required multiple surgeries, including one to graft bone from his hip.
-He was hospitalized for three weeks, a time in which he lost 35 pounds and received a get-well letter from former president Ronald Reagan.
+O'Hara was hospitalized for three weeks, a time in which he lost 35 lb and received a get-well letter from former president Ronald Reagan.

 As a senior in 1990, O'Hara served as backup to Todd Marinovich.
 Marinovich, then a freshman, was given the starting job and helped lead the team to a Rose Bowl win against Michigan in Bo Schembechler's last game as a head coach.
 O'Hara's arm was impressive enough for some NFL scouts to offer him a workout with them.
-He graduated with a degree in Public Administration in 1991.
+O'Hara graduated with a degree in Public Administration in 1991.

 Professional playing career

 National Football League

 O'Hara was selected in the 10th round (260th overall) of the 1991 NFL draft by the Tampa Bay Buccaneers.
 He spent the first 11 weeks on the teams practice squad before being activated and serving as the team third-string quarterback the remainder of the season.

-O’Hara holds the unique distinction as the only quarterback selected in modern draft history without ever being a starter in a collegiate game.
+O'Hara holds the unique distinction as the only quarterback selected in modern draft history without ever being a starter in a collegiate game.

 Following the 1991 season, O'Hara was allocated to the World League of American Football's Ohio Glory and subsequently signed by the San Diego Chargers as a Plan B free agent serving as their third-string quarterback for the 1992 season.
 He attended training camp with the Chargers in 1993 and the Washington Redskins in 1994.

 Arena Football League

 O'Hara transitioned to the Arena Football League in 1995 season when he signed with the Orlando Predators.
-He played there for six seasons helping to lead the Predators to wins in ArenaBowls XII and XIV.
+O'Hara played there for six seasons helping to lead the Predators to wins in ArenaBowls XII and XIV.
 He then joined the Toronto Phantoms in 2001 and then the Tampa Bay Storm in 2003.
-He helped lead the Storm to a win in ArenaBowl XVII after starting Quarterback John Kaleo was injured late in the second quarter.
+O'Hara helped lead the Storm to a win in ArenaBowl XVII after starting quarterback John Kaleo was injured late in the second quarter.
 In his playing career, O'Hara played in a total of five ArenaBowls and won three.